2xs/pipcore/Readme.md

 * Install opam, nasm, haskell-stack, qemu, gnu-sed, doxygen and Coq : `brew install opam nasm haskell-stack qemu gnu-sed doxygen coq@8.6.1`
 	* Note : Homebrew provides a binary distribution of Coq available through `brew install coq`.
 At the moment we write these lines, the binary distribution of Coq is the one we want to install.
 	* Further versions of Coq, and newer binary releases might break retrocompatibility with Pip's code.
 Because of this, installing the appropriate version through `brew install coq@8.6.1` is safer.

 If you followed these instructions exactly, everything should be ready.
 If you installed another cross-compilation toolchain than i386-elf-, you should edit `conf/x86_multiboot.conf` and set the appropriate toolchain (defaults to i386-elf-).

+### Using MacPorts : From macOS 10.9 "Mavericks" to macOS 10.12 "Sierra" (DEPRECATED)

+* Install MacPorts
+* Install git, nasm, qemu, i386-elf-gcc, gsed via MacPorts
+* Install Coq (see User Guide)

+If you followed these instructions exactly, everything should be ready.
+If you installed another cross-compilation toolchain than i386-elf-, you should edit `conf/x86_multiboot.conf` and set the appropriate toolchain (defaults to i386-elf-).